gilsondev/nvimfiles/README.md

 </div>

 <p align="center">
-	This project is a fork of <a href="https://github.com/kabinspace/AstroVim">AstroVim</a> with some custom configs to my workflow
+	This project is a fork of <a href="https://github.com/kabinspace/AstroVim">AstroVim</a> and inspired too in <a href="https://github.com/ellisonleao/neovimfiles">neovimfiles</a> with some custom configs to my workflow
 </p>

 ## 🌟 Preview